supabase/pg_net/docs/api.md

 ### net.http_post

 ##### description
-Create an HTTP POST request returning the request's id
+Create an HTTP POST request with a JSON body, returning the request's id

 !!! note
     HTTP requests are not started until the transaction is committed

+!!! note
+    the body's character set encoding matches the database's `server_encoding` setting

 ##### signature